Shreyas911/sicopolis/docs/sphinx/source/test_simulations.rst

 Test simulations
 ****************

-These are a number of computationally rather inexpensive test runs, of which the :ref:`run-specs header files <getting_started-run_specs_headers>` are contained in the SICOPOLIS repository.
+These are a number of computationally rather inexpensive test simulations, of which the :ref:`run-specs header files <getting_started-run_specs_headers>` are contained in the SICOPOLIS repository.

 Run v5_vialov3d25
   | 3-d version of the 2-d Vialov profile (Vialov :cite:`vialov_1958`),